7 Ways to Improve Your Accounts Receivable Collections

 Depending on the reasons for delinquency, the sales team might be able to shed some light on customer expectations, so you can ensure your service and billing are consistent with what the sales team promised.
-Keeping in close communication with your finance team ensures you have all the information you need to prioritize actions in your collection process.
+Keeping in close communication with your finance team ensures you have all the information you need on top of payment history to prioritize actions in your collection process.

-Keeping everyone on the same page makes your collections process more efficient, saving your company time and money.
+Keeping everyone on the same page makes your collections process more efficient, saving your company time and avoiding past due invoices.
 And keeping all communications in a central place helps avoid redundant tasks and cuts your chances for costly mistakes.

 5. Prioritize Your Collection Efforts